axiom-data-science/portal-docs/overview.rst

 .. tip::
 	When you initially request a dataset via NetCDF Subset, the server may take a long time to respond if dataset is large (i.e., thousands of files).
 Be patient, it's not broken!
 If your web browser times out (e.g., after 10 minutes of waiting), you can try reloading or just giving it a few more minutes and then reload.
 This won't restart the server process, and once it's indexed all the files things will go pretty fast.

+For more details, please see the :ref:`netcdf-subset-how-to` page.

 OPeNDAP
 """""""